open-rmf/rmf-cloud-tools/roles/README.md

 ### Role: unicast_cyclonedds
 In some cases ( such as over a cloud deployment ) there might be a few reasons not to use DDS multicast discovery.
 DDS discovery might not work well, perhaps due to the nature of your network architecture. ( [This](https://ubuntu.com/blog/exploring-ros-2-with-kubernetes) article gives a good overview of issues with ROS2 discovery ).
 It could also be more secure to only whitelist certain IP addresses ( perhaps we don't want to allow "any" device to participate ).
 In these cases, we can configure DDS to only interact with specific IP addresses.

-right now, only CycloneDDS has been researched and tested, but we welcome variants on other DDS vendors.
+Right now, only CycloneDDS has been researched and tested, but we welcome variants on other DDS vendors.

 ### Role: bridge
 In some cases, your system might not be configured to be able to establish connections to the main network you are using for RMF.
 The system might only be accessible over its own hotspot or ethernet interface, for example.
 In such a scenario, we would require a: "bridge", which connects on one hand to your RMF network, and connects on the other hand to your system.